 This one day training focuses on the neurobiology and brain development of a child and explores the impact and effects of exposure to ongoing or repetitive trauma in childhood.
-This workshop will define and describe the six main trauma-informed principles outlined in the literature and will incorporate trauma-informed strategies and effective practices.
-Practitioners will learn how to help the children in their care learn to cope with their personal experiences of trauma.
+Practitioners will learn a variety of strategies of how to respond to and support children who may be experiencing trauma.

 By the end of this workshop, participants will be able to: